egidiosalinaro/counter/README.md

 <a name="readme-top"></a>

-## counter - esercitazione JavaScript Basics di Egidio Salinaro
+## counter - progetto JavaScript Basics di Egidio Salinaro

 <!-- TABLE OF CONTENTS -->
 <details>